leonardinosaur/pet2mri/docs/source/index.rst

 pet2mri documentation
 ======================
-This documentation is under construction.
+Both the pet2mri scripts and this documentation documentation are under construction.

 Contents: